vishvAsa/rAmAnujIyam/paramparA/paramparAH.md

 GPPs themselves are very late and very suspect anyway.

 - Only yatiraja vaibhavam of vaduga nambi seems to be really contemporary.
-- Venkatachala itihasa mala is later day fraud- not written by anandanpillai.
 - Divyasuri carita seems to be actually the work of a later garuDa-vAhana pandita and not the contemporary of ramanuja.
 - Almost no GP text is pre 1323 except yatiraja vaibhavam by vaduga nambi.